gailweiss/lm-springboard/README.md

 4. This parameter will now (when requested through `track_max`) be tracked, and will show up in any wandb runs and appear in the `train_stats` dictionary of saved models.

-5. If you want to track this metric at *every* training batch, navigate instead to the function `get_loss` in `model/lmtrainer.py` and add the lines there instead:
+5. If you want to track this metric at *every* training batch, navigate instead to the function `training_step` in `train/trainer.py` and add the lines there instead:

 ```
-if self.train_params.track_max and from_train:
+if self.train_params.track_max:
 	max_param_val = max(p.max().item() for p in lm.parameters())
 	self.log_stat("max_param_val",max_param_val)
 ```